Combinatorics of Cremona monomial maps: Introduction

 \section{Introduction}

 The expression ``birational combinatorics'' has been introduced in \cite{birational-linear} to mean the combinatorial theory of rational maps $\pr^{n-1}\dasharrow \pr^{m-1}$ defined by monomials, along with natural integer arithmetic criteria for such maps to be birational onto their image varieties.
 As claimed there, both the theory and the criteria were intended to be a simple transcription of the initial geometric data.
 Yet another goal is to write characteristic-free results.
-Thus, here too one works over an arbitrary field in order that the theory be essentially independent of the nature of the field of coefficients, specially when dealing with squarefree monomials.
+Thus, here too one works over an arbitrary field in order that the theory be essentially independent of the nature of the field of coefficients, specially when dealing with square-free monomials.

 In this paper, we stick to the case where $m=n$ and deal with Cremona maps.
 An important step has been silently taken for granted in the background of \cite[Section 5.1.2]{birational-linear}, namely, that the inverse of a Cremona monomial map is also defined by monomials.
 To be fair this result can be obtained via the method of \cite[Section 3]{birational-linear} together with the criterion of \cite{bir2003}; however the latter gives no hint on how to derive explicit data from the given ones.
+The main results of this paper provide methods for the computation of the inverse of a Cremona monomial map and the related invariants.

 Here we add a few steps to the theory, by setting up a direct way to convert geometric results into numeric or combinatorial data regardless of the ground field nature.
 The conversion allows for an incursion into some of the details of the theory of plane Cremona maps defined by monomials.
 In particular, it is shown that the group of such maps under composition is completely understood without recurring to the known results about general plane Cremona maps.
 Thus, one shows that this group is generated by two basic monomial quadratic maps, up to reordering of variables in the source and the target.
 The result is not a trivial consequence of Noether's theorem since the latter requires composing with projective transformations, which is out of the picture here.
-Moreover, the known proofs of Noether's theorem (see, e.g., \cite{alberich}) reduce to various especial situations, passing through the celebrated de Jonqui\`eres maps which are rarely monomial.
+Moreover, the known proofs of Noether's theorem (see, e.g., \cite{alberich}) reduce to various special situations, passing through the celebrated de Jonqui\`eres maps which are rarely monomial.

 The well-known result that a plane Cremona map and its inverse have the same degree is shown here for such monomial maps by an easy numerical counting.
 The argument for general plane Cremona maps is not difficult but requires quite a bit of geometric insight and preparation (see, e.g., \cite[Proposition 2.1.12]{alberich}).